Steps Required to Create Your Own Custom Pickleball Paddle

 Getting a Rally Going- Designing your Paddle

 Here is where you choose the paddle’s color(s) and consider any logo(s) or wording.
 What do you want this paddle to say?
 If not explicitly through words, then via its imagery and thematic presentation.
-Here is where working with Salted City Sports, and their design process, can benefit you.
+Here is where working with saltedcitysports.com, and their design process, can benefit you.

 You’ve heard of “form following function?”